MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/regional-emergency-response/portals-admin-reporting.md

 ##### Report Viewer

-A Report Viewer role is for the users that can view the dashboards available on this portal.
+A Report Viewer role is for the users who can view the dashboards available on this portal.
 Members of Report Viewer role can view the following dashboards:

 - System at a glance